-Suzanne Newcombe is a Lecturer in Religious Studies at the Open University (UK) where she researches modern yoga from a sociological and social historical perspective.
-In July 2015, she joined a 5-year project funded by the European Research Council (Horizon 2020) entitled ‘Medicine, Immortality and Moksha: Entangled Histories of Yoga, Ayurveda and Alchemy in South Asia’, see: http://www.ayuryog.org/ for more details.
+Suzanne Newcombe is a Senior Lecturer in Religious Studies at the Open University (UK) where she researches modern yoga from a sociological and social historical perspective.
+She is also the Director of Inform, a registered charity that researches and provides information on new and minority religions and spiritualities using social scientific methodology which is based in Theology and Religious Studies at King’s College London.
+Between 2015-2020 she was part of a 5-year project funded by the European Research Council (Horizon 2020) entitled ‘Medicine, Immortality and Moksha: Entangled Histories of Yoga, Ayurveda and Alchemy in South Asia’, see: http://www.ayuryog.org/ for more details.

 Substantive articles and book chapters relating to modern yoga:

 (2020) ‘Yoga and Meditation as a Health Intervention’ in Routledge Handbook of Yoga and Meditation Studies.
 Routledge, pp. 156-168. https://doi.org/10.4324/9781351050753

 (2020) with Philipe Deslippe “Anglophone yoga and meditation outside of India,” in Routledge Handbook of Yoga and Meditation Studies.
 Routledge, pp. 350-365. https://doi.org/10.4324/9781351050753